Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Prefix trees are used for storing key-value pairs while preserving the ability to efficiently look up a value by its corresponding key.

-Each leaf node in a prefix tree contains the encoded data of a key-value pair.
-Each parent node represents some specific prefix which all keys in the subtree headed by that node have in common.
+Each leaf node in a prefix tree represents a specific key-value pair, while each parent node represents some prefix which all keys in the subtree headed by that node have in common.
 The subtree headed by a parent's left child contains all keys that share its prefix followed by an additional 0 bit, while the subtree headed by a parent's right child contains all keys that share its prefix followed by an additional 1 bit.

 The root node, in particular, represents the empty string as a prefix.
 The root's left child contains all keys that begin with a 0 bit, while the right